The press release from The Falls church and Truro Church has been published HERE and HERE.

 “Our churches conducted our congregational votes by following the straight-forward procedures established by the Virginia legislature,” said Jim Oakes, Senior Warden of Truro Church.
 “Our churches have also held congregational votes in line with the protocol established by Bishop Lee’s Special Committee.
 We fully expect to amicably resolve all questions regarding the status of our clergy and our property.”

 What are “the procedures established by the Virginia legislature?”
-Perhaps this is a reference to a bill taken off the floor of the Virginia legislature
+Perhaps this is a reference to a bill taken off the floor of the Virginia legislature about which the Daily Episcopalian has had considerable to say.

 “CANA is missionary initiative of the Church of Nigeria and the Anglican District of Virginia.
-It will provide oversight and a U.S.-based structure for these northern Virginia churches leaving the Diocese of Virginia.
+It will provide oversight and a U.S.-based structure for these northern Virginia churches leaving the Diocese of Virginia.”

 This makes it sound as if CANA is an initiative of two entities, the Church of Nigeria and the Anglican District of Virginia.
 It is not, CANA is a wholly owned subsidiary of the Church of Nigeria (Anglican) and Bishop Minns, Truro and Falls Church will soon begin to understand just how much that is true.